 When the top of the upper arm bone, or the ball, slips out of its socket, shoulder dislocation occurs.
-The ball may slip forward, backward or downward.
+The ball may slip forward, backward, or downward.
 Many shoulder dislocation sufferers feel like the shoulder is starting to slip out of place, a feeling called instability.
-When the shoulder only slips partway out, this is called subluxation.
+When the shoulder only slips partway out, this is called a subluxation.

 Shoulder dislocations can be caused by a strong hit to the shoulder, or by rotating the joint in the shoulder too far.
 Symptoms include:

 If you feel any of these symptoms in your shoulder during a workout or sports activity, stop activity right away.
 Your doctor can advise proper treatment methods and future prevention techniques for these injuries.

 “Did I Hurt My Shoulder While Working Out?”
 WebMD. http://www.webmd.com/pain-management/shoulder-injuries#1